Wide range of innovative products

 Depending on its position in its orbit, Mars, appears between 4" and 25" in size, and allows you to photographically document its seasons.
 Regular periods of dust storms on the Red Planet are triggered by the melting ice caps.

 Since the orbits of both Venus and Mercury are inside that of the Earth, they are more difficult to observe due to the small angular distance to the Sun.
-While Venus can be up to 47° from the Sun in the evening or in the morning, the distance between the Sun and Mercury from the Earth is never greater than 27.5°.
+While Venus can be up to 47° from the Sun in the evening or in the morning, the distance between the Sun and Mercury as seen from the Earth is never greater than 27.5°.
 This proximity of the two planets to our central star and their associated position close to the haze at the horizon considerably complicates photography and restricts the periods in which they can be observed or photographed to the few hours before or after sunrise.

 Finally, Uranus and Neptune pose a photographic challenge.
 The planets appear relatively small (Uranus appears to us as a maximum of 4" in size, Neptune just 2.5"), not very bright, and so quite inconspicuous.
 Finding these outer planets is therefore comparatively difficult.
-Accurate location maps or a GoTo control are helpful here.
+Accurate finding charts or a GoTo control are helpful here.
 Nevertheless, it is a nice photographic challenge to capture Uranus and Neptune together with their moons.

 Equipment for planetary photography